Flags and traffic lights

 Shown with the number of the car : indicates unfair/dangerous behaviour; when the marshals present the black and white flag twice, the black flag will be shown.

 Shown with the number of the car : disqualification of the concerned driver.
 Finish the lap and return directly to your box.
-A marshal will come to you and explain the reasons for your exclusion (this flag can mean : end of participation due to noise or unsuitable/unfair/dangerous behaviour on the track).
+A marshal will come to you and explain the reasons for your exclusion (this flag can sometimes mean the end of your day, for reasons of noise, a technical problem with your car or inappropriate and dangerous behaviour on the track).

 End of session/stint or end of the day.
 Decelerate, cool down the car and return to the pits.
 No overtaking during this lap.